 Physiotherapy treatment will start postoperatively in the hospital on the same day as surgery and will continue far long after that.
 In the community, it is usually safe to begin physiotherapy once you are home and the staples from the incision have been removed (10-14 days after surgery).
 Much like pre-operatively, an assessment will be completed by your physiotherapist looking at walking, transferring in/out of bed, balance, range of motion and strength.
 After the assessment your physiotherapist will tailor an exercise program targeted towards your specific goals and current function.
 Seeing a physiotherapist in the community may also include soft tissue massage, joint mobilization techniques, acupuncture, dry needling, heat and ice therapy.
 These techniques can help reduce pain and gain function.
-Many physiotherapist leads an exercise class targeted at lower extremity strength.
+Many physiotherapy clinics also offer group hip and knee classes, where a physiotherapist leads an exercise class targeted at lower extremity strength.
 Group classes are a great way to meet and talk with people who have all been through the same surgery which can be very helpful and motivating!